wtfleming/wtfleming.github.io/_posts/2019-04-21-keras-mnist.markdown

 Much of this is inspired by the book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) by François Chollet.
 I highly recommend reading the book if you would like to dig deeper or learn more.

+If you would like to follow along, the code is also available in a [jupyter notebook here](https://github.com/wtfleming/jupyter-notebooks-public/blob/master/mnist-keras.ipynb).

 ```python
 %matplotlib inline